 Elizabeth Abeel, B.A., a batik artist since 1975, is a member of the Michigan Guild of Artists and Craftsmen, has won numerous awards for her work, and has taught for EES since 1995.

 Joedy Annis has formal training in tap, ballet, jazz, modern, and hip-hop.
-She danced professionally for three years, and has been teaching Hip Hop since 2002.
+She danced professionally for three years and teaches Hip Hop dance at NMC.

 Tom Auch, B.S.-business, teaches Photoshop at NMC.
 He is a photographer for White Pine Press, and is on staff at the Center for Learning at NMC.